Chief Executive Officer

 Dr. Walling is a Somatic Experiencing Practitioner, a certified Yoga Therapist through the International Association of Yoga Therapists, as well as a Faculty Member at several Yoga Therapy Schools.
 He also assists with somatic psychotherapy trainings throughout the world.
 Dr. Walling also serves on the Scientific Advisory Board for the Kinsey Institute for Sex Research at Indiana University.

 Simran Stuelpnagel is an organizational strategy executive and management consultant with a background in nonprofit governance and federal programs.
 He contributes to ARPF’s strategic initiatives.

 Simran has had a lifelong interest in the intersection of research and meditation, and in his early twenties was a research assistant at Harvard Medical School.
 Notably, at the University of Virginia his coursework analyzing the US regulatory framework was used to teach procurement analysis at the graduate school for professional development.
 In his spare time, Simran travels, trains yoga teachers, and spends time with his two daughters.

-Chelsea handles writing assignments and outreach for ARPF, including the Brain Longevity Therapy Training.
-She organizes the quarterly newsletter and sends updates to ARPF followers.
-Chelsea works under the CEO to help with a wide array of projects that pop up.
-From translating research results in a way that is not overly technical (summaries vs. statistics and trial data) to cataloging feedback from Kirtan Kriya participants for the annual report.
+Chelsea handles writing assignments and outreach for ARPF, including the online Brain Longevity Therapy Training and the Brain Longevity Symposium.
+She is the liason for Brain Longevity Specialists past and present.
+Chelsea organizes the quarterly newsletter and works under the CEO to help with a wide array of educational projects.